ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ## States of the Widget

 ----------
+## Data Setup

+SiteCore the **(System)** will store meta called  **(MadLib-combinations)** that will be needed to run the ACC Navigator **(Widget)**.
+The MadLib-combinations will comprise of first response, and second response.

 ### First Question Answer

-The ACC Navigator **(Widget)** shows the question of "I want to" with an input-line-response and a collection of response buttons populated with response-terms pulled from our search term-result-pairs in SiteCore.
-The response-terms will be appropriate to the questions and the lists order will be randomized.
-The rendered response buttons are limited to a max count and if the appropriate responses are more then the max count the system will render a shuffle button.
+The Widget shows the question of "I want to" with an input-line-response and a collection of `response buttons` populated with by the available first responses from the MadLib-combinations.
+The first responses list order will be randomized.
+The rendered `response buttons` are limited to a max count and if the first responses list count are more than the max count, the system will render a shuffle button.

-When the user hits the shuffle button the current list of response buttons will be transition out and the next set of response buttons will be displayed.
+When the user hits the shuffle button, the current list of `response buttons` will transition out and the next set of `response buttons` will be displayed.
 If the shuffle mechanism reaches the end of the response list then the system will loop to the beginning of the list.

 If the user types into the response line then trigger the [`Power User Feature`](#power-user-feature)

-When the user clicks a response button the response line will be replaced but the selected response button.
-The system will progress the next state either a [`Follow-up Question State`](#follow-up-question-answer) or a [`Result State`](#result-state) depending if the response-term has follow up terms or can match to a result.
+When the user clicks a response button, the response line will be replaced with the selected response button.
+The system will progress to the next state either a [`Follow-up Question State`](#follow-up-question-answer) or a [`Result State`](#result-state) depending if the MadLib-combination has associated second responses or can match to a result.

 <section data-label="acc-navigator" class="m-y_6 font_n1 font_0:md font_1:lg">
     <div data-label="container" class="br_2 br_black-2 br_round br_solid flex flex_column isolate_isolation items_center m-x_5 relative">